theguega/neural-mpc/report/main.typ

 = Data Generation Pipeline

-To enable behavior-cloning from the expert IK-MPC controller, we generate a dataset of joint angles, joint velocities, target, and predicted torques from the closed-loop MuJoCo simulation.
-The process for each episode is as follows:
+To enable behavior-cloning from the expert IK-MPC controller, we generated a dataset of joint angles, joint velocities, target, and predicted torques from the closed-loop MuJoCo simulation.
+The process for each episode was as follows:

 == Collection process

-1. Target sampling: A reachable end-effector target $p_"des" in RR^3$ is sampled within the workspace $cal(W)$, for this purpose we use cylindrical coordinates to sample a radius $r$ and height $z$ uniformly within the maximum workspace dimensions.
+1. Target sampling: A reachable end-effector target $p_"des" in RR^3$ was sampled within the workspace $cal(W)$, for this purpose we use cylindrical coordinates to sample a radius $r$ and height $z$ uniformly within the maximum workspace dimensions.
-2. The IK solver computes the corresponding joint-space reference $q_"des"$.
+2. The IK solver computed the corresponding joint-space reference $q_"des"$.
 3. The MPC controller generates torque commands $tau_"MPC"$ to achieve the desired joint angles and velocities, given the current state $x_k$ and a specified prediction horizon $N$.
-4. For each time step $k$, we record the current state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3] in RR^6$, the target $p_"des" in RR^3$, and the predicted torque $tau_"MPC" in RR^3$.
+4. For each time step $k$, we recorded the current state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3] in RR^6$, the target $p_"des" in RR^3$, and the predicted torque $tau_"MPC" in RR^3$.
-5. We step the simulation until the end of the episode or until the target is reached using $tau = tau_"MPC" + tau_"env"$ (with $tau_"env"$ from MuJoCo bias force : `mjData.qfrc_bias`).
+5. We stepped the simulation until the end of the episode or until the target is reached using $tau = tau_"MPC" + tau_"env"$ (where $tau_"env"$ represents the forces computed by MuJoCo to compensate for Coriolis, centrifugal, and gravitational effects, ensuring the simplified dynamics model in the MPC controller remains valid.
+MuJoCo bias force: `mjData.qfrc_bias`).

 During this process, if either the MPC controller or the IK solver fails to converge, we discard the data for that time step to keep only high-quality data.

 == Dataset Structure

-After generation, the dataset is stored in an episode-based format within a HDF5 file.
+After generation, the dataset was stored in an episode-based format within a HDF5 file.

 #figure(
   align(left)[